 Support the improvement of knowledge of teachers at all levels of education (primary, secondary, HEIs).
 (Activity 1.5.1)

-It is recommended that training seminars/workshops are organized for universities to establish programme management structures.
+It is recommended that training seminars/workshops are organized for universities to establish management structures at the level of study programmes.
 (Activity 3.4.1)

 There is a need to ensure that ANO has full independence in designing methodologies and other relevant documents.
 (Activity 4.1.1)